 Divorced or Separated Parents:

-For Need-Based Institutional Georgetown Scholarship: Georgetown University recognizes that financial complications may arise in meeting educational costs when parents are divorced or separated.
+For Need-Based Institutional Georgetown Scholarship: Georgetown University recognizes that complications may arise in meeting educational costs when parents are divorced or separated.
 Georgetown believes, however, that parental responsibility for educational costs does not cease upon divorce or separation.
-The University expects that both natural parents (even when divorced or separated or remarried) will provide funds for educational expenses based on their ability to contribute from their income and assets.
+The University expects that both biological parents (even when divorced or separated or remarried) will provide funds for educational expenses based on their ability to contribute from their income and assets.

 - Can the non-custodial parent be located by the applicant or custodial parent?
 If not, documentation of unsuccessful attempts to contact the non-custodial parent is required to support a request for waiver, e.g., copies of court records or requests for assistance from state or local government agencies;